ForrestSurles/12_Challenge/report-template.md

 For the resampled model, `y_resampled.value_counts()` returns `56,271` *low-risk* loans and `56,271` *high-risk* loans.
 Unlike the first model, the second model before being fit to the data had the data ***oversampled*** in order to mitigate the problem previously illustrated for the unmodified model.
 When the data is oversampled, this means more instances for the *smaller* class (i.e. *high-risk* loans) are generated in order to balance out the training the second model will undergo when fit to the resampled data.

-* Describe the stages of the machine learning process you went through as part of this analysis.
+* ~~Describe the stages of the machine learning process you went through as part of this analysis.~~
-* Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).
+* ~~Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).~~

+The stages of the machine learning process are followed for both models: ***model/fit/predict/evaluate***.

+  1. **Model**: an appropriate model is chosen for the data and instantiated.

+  2. **Fit**: (aka the training stage) the model learns how to adjust itself to make predictions that match the data being fed to it.
+This is where the distinction between the unmodified and resampled data is paramount.

+  3. **Predict**: the model makes predictions for new data separate from the data it was fit to (or *trained on*)

+  4. **Evaluate**: review performance of the model and determine its effectiveness using standard metrics
+    - Example metrics include:
+      - Accuracy
+      - Precision
+      - Recall (or *sensitivity*)
+      - F1-Score

 ## Results